Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Settings.md

 # Notification settings

-From the **Notification Settings** window, you can control this package's behavior to some extent.
+From the **Notification Settings** window, you can control this package's behavior.
 Access this window from Unity's main menu: **Edit &gt; Project Settings &gt; Mobile Notifications**.

 ## Android

+The following settings are available for Android notifications.

 ### Reschedule Notifications on Device Restart